Sweet & Salty .

 - Turn heat to medium / medium-high so the mixture comes to a low bubble.
 Do not let the mixture foam up and bubble too high.

-- Stir occasionally until the mixture turns deep brown and begins to smoke.
+- Stir occasionally until the mixture turns deep brown and just begins to smoke.
 This takes approximately 30 - 40 minutes.
 The best way to gauge color is to spoon up and allow to drizzle back into the pot.
 Caramel is, at its essence, burnt liquified sugar, so you want a deep copper color.
+Don't overcook it, however, as it will taste bitter if overdone.

 - Remove from the burner and add the heavy cream.
 WARNING!
 WEAR AN OVEN MITT while adding the cream.
 When the cold cream hits the very hot caramel, it will "spit and spatter" because of the high temperature differential and it will hurt.